sarah-n-wright/ChroMonet/README.md

 ## HMM implementation and evaluation

 ### Implementation
-* `LAI_hmm_script.py` All methods for implementing local ancsetry HMM and solving for optimal path.
+* `LAI_hmm_script.py` All methods for implementing local ancestry HMM and solving for optimal path.
 * `run_LAI_hmm.py` Example script based implementation of HMM.

 ### Evaluation
-`accuracy_metrics.py` contains methods for evaluating the predicted results from and HMM by comparing the results to corresponding truth sets.
-Wrapper function `compare_genome_files()` takes file paths to the predicted and truth genotypes and outputs:
+`accuracy_metrics.py` contains methods for evaluating the predicted results from the HMM by comparing the results to corresponding truth sets.
+Wrapper function `accuracy_metrics.compare_genome_files()` takes file paths to the predicted and truth genotypes and outputs:
   * Positional accuracy: Proportion of all alleles assigned the correct ancestry.
   * Skew: The ratio of number predicted recombinations events to the true number of recombination events.